ibm-cloud-docs/vmwaresolutions/services/managinghtcc.md

 1. Complete steps 1-3 in the previous procedure.
 2. Click **Settings** and then click **Interfaces**.
 Note the IP address for the private uplink, which becomes the new default gateway.
-3. Go to the HyTrust CloudControl on {{site.data.keyword.cloud_notm}} service details page, click **View HTCC Web UI** and log in with the credentials from the service details page.
+3. Go to the HyTrust CloudControl service details page, click **View HTCC Web UI** and log in with the credentials from the service details page.
 4. Note the existing default gateway.
 For example, for HTCC 5.5.1, click **Configuration > Network**.
 Note the gateway IP address that is listed, which becomes the gateway for the static route.
 5. Add a static route.
 For example, for HTCC 5.5.1, click **Configuration > Static Routes**.
 Click **Add**, enter the following information, and click **OK**.